Contents

 They can also ingest lots of data, but you will be limited by cost.
 They are great for understanding how your users are using your product, how they use certain features, metrics on various events, etc.

-Operational comes as a solution where you want to receive events, sometimes even push notifications for critical events.
-Operational is meant for logging high value, sometimes critical events.
+Operational comes as a solution where you want to receive events for critical events.
+Operational is meant for logging high value events such as what did your user do, how did they do it when did they do it, etc.

 How much data can you ingest with Operational?